Shanghai Metro: Mascot

-On 4 February 2010, in the run-up to the 2010 World Expo in Shanghai, the subway mascot named Changchang (畅畅) was unveiled.
-The mascot is a dynamic boy with red, white and blue as the main colors.
+On February 4, 2010, in the run-up to the 2010 World Expo in Shanghai, the subway mascot named Changchang (畅畅) was unveiled.
+The mascot is a boy with red, white and blue as the main colors.
 Changchang means "happiness, smoothness, and imagination", which not only reflects the happiness that Shanghai subway brings to the city and life, but also reflects the dense network and unimpeded development of the subway throughout the city.
 It symbolizes its infinite possibilities to meet the diversified future.